Calculate page height and width Skip to content

 An integrated marketing campaign, on the other hand, considers buyer personas and buyer stages (i.e how people buy, how long it takes them to buy and what incentives need to be used to drive people further down the funnel).

-Integrated marketers are also channel-agnostic, which means that they are where their customers are (not where they feel comfortable on).
+Integrated marketers are also channel-agnostic, which means that they are where their customers are (not where they feel comfortable).

 However, the biggest difference between integrated and traditional marketing is that integrated marketing is goal-driven as opposed to activity-driven.